langurmonkey/java-arbitrary-precision-benchmark/README.md

 just build
 ```

-And run a test (`$TEST_NAME` is one of Addition, Subtraction, Multiplication, Division, Sin, Pow, Log):
+And run a test (`$TEST_NAME` is one of Addition, Subtraction, Multiplication, Division, Sin, Pow, Log, and AdditionAllocation):

 ```bash
 just run $TEST_NAME